Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 ## Project Organization and Structure

-The GeoAI-Cookiecutter template provides a structure for project resources, and marries the combination of
+The GeoAI-Cookiecutter template provides a structure for project resources, marrying data science directory structure with the functionality of ArcGIS Pro.
+This primarily means organizing the project following most of the best practices and conventions from Cookiecutter Data Science, and adapting ArcGIS Pro to easily work within this paradigm.

 ### Directory Structure